mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 Extend the client and server to support addition: the client sends two numbers to the server and server responds with the sum:
- - [ ] Add the request and response struct to echo.proto and compile them using compile-proto.sh.
  - [ ] Add the handler to echosrv.go and run `build.sh` to build server
  - [ ] Write a new test function that tests the new RPC